LukasPaulun/Theoretical-Neuroscience-2/README.md

 See the file example.py for an example of how to create Poisson neurons, generate spike trains, connect them to an LIF neuron and simulate its membrane potential.

-### Numbered directories
-The numbered directories contain solutions to the assignments.
+### The numbered directories contain solutions to the assignments.

 ### Connect with colab
 First, the user will have to clone this github repository into her own google drive.
 Then, colab notebooks can be created from the template colab_template.ipynb, which automatically import the latest version of the module neurons.py.